-The Wonderful, Wacky, Terrible World of Artillery in Miniature—This high quality hardbound book by Ralph Koebbeman is a compact 6″ x 9″, which somehow seems very appropriate for its subject: miniature artillery weapons.
-This book covers projectile-firing weapons from the roman catapult to the huge Dora Railway Gun by showing models built by some of the worlds best modelmakers.
+The Wonderful, Wacky, Terrible World of Artillery in Miniature—This high-quality hardbound book by Ralph Koebbeman is a compact 6″ x 9″, which somehow seems very appropriate for its subject: miniature artillery weapons.
+This book covers projectile-firing weapons from the Roman catapult to the huge Dora Railway Gun by showing models built by some of the worlds best modelmakers.
 The photos are magnificent, and the book is also very well designed graphically.
 If you have an interest in both models and artillery, you will want to have this book on your coffee table.
 This title is available at your local bookstore or online; order by ISBN-10: 0-9717260-0-0.

 Gears and Gear Cutting—Need to learn more about cutting gears?
 Confused by all the detail in Machinery’s Handbook?
 Gears and Gear Cutting by Ivan Law will get you started.
 It is published by Nexus (UK) and is No. 17 in their Workshop Practice Series.
 Go to Bookstore – Workshop Practice Series for details on all the books in the series.

-Guy Lautard sells books, videos and instructions that will be of interest to machinists.
+Guy Lautard sells books, videos, and instructions that will be of interest to machinists.
 He also has a “links” section that can take you to more items of interest for machinists.
 Visit his site at www.lautard.com.
 The Machinist’s Bedside Reader, by Guy Lautard, is another often-recommended book for machinists.

 The Art of Miniature Firearms offers over 300 pages of color photos of the work of some of the world’s finest craftsmen in the field of miniature firearms.
-Weapons from early dueling pistols to Western style pistols and rifles to weapons of war and machine guns are all included.
+Weapons from early dueling pistols to Western-style pistols and rifles to weapons of war and machine guns are all included.
 These are, in most cases, actual firing weapons scaled down from 1/2 to 1/5 size.
-The engraving, checkering and finish on all parts is an exact duplicate of the original in miniature.
+The engraving, checkering, and finish on all parts is an exact duplicate of the original in miniature.
 It is available on Amazon.com, or for information contact the Imperial Miniature Armory, 10547 So.
 Post Oak Road, Houston, TX 77035 or call 1-800-MINIATURE.
-The photography is spectacular, and once you see the book (which took five years to produce) you will agree that it is worth it’s hefty price.
+The photography is spectacular, and once you see the book (which took five years to produce) you will agree that it is worth its hefty price.

-Stop-Motion Armature Machining by Tom Brierton shows how to design and make the anamatronic framework for claymation and other frame-by-frame photo-animated models.
+Stop-Motion Armature Machining by Tom Brierton shows how to design and make the animatronic framework for claymation and other frame-by-frame photo-animated models.
 It is 112 pages 8-1/2 x 11″ with hundreds of photos.
 Tom used Sherline tools throughout the machining examples.
 A photo of one of Tom’s creations can be seen on page 19 of our own book, Tabletop Machining.

 “People forget how fast you did a job—but they remember how well you did it.”